shabtayger/Getting-and-Cleaning-Data/README.md

 2. activityMeanData: 		A data frame of both the training and test data, which includes only the mean and the std variables from the original data.
 3. activitySummaryData:		A data frame which includes the mean of each variable grouped by subject id and activity.
 An example of this file is [attached]().

-When function parameters, activityMeanFilename, activitySummaryFilename, are provided (they must be valid file names), the data frames generated in (2) and (3) above, will be saved to files activityMeanFilename.yyyymmdd_hhmmssTZ.csv and activitySummaryFilename.yyyymmdd_hhmmssTZ.csv
+When function parameters, activityMeanFilename, activitySummaryFilename, are provided (they must be valid file names), the data frames generated in (2) and (3) above, will be saved to files activityMeanFilename.yyyymmdd_hhmmssTZ.txt and activitySummaryFilename.yyyymmdd_hhmmssTZ.txt

 The [codebook](https://github.com/shabtayger/Getting-and-Cleaning-Data/blob/master/CodeBook.md) for the [activity summary file](https://github.com/shabtayger/Getting-and-Cleaning-Data/blob/master/activitySummary.20150125_161533IST.txt) is attached as well.